 Once you are in Deer Lake, getting to Woody Point is relatively easy.
 Route 430 branches north off the TCH, bringing you to the town of Wiltondale.

 From Wiltondale take Route 431 to Woody Point.
 Route 431 is well maintained in places and in need of upgrades in others.
 Drive with care and please keep an eye out for wildlife, particularly moose.
 Take your time and enjoy the journey -

 For those renting a car at Deer Lake Regional Airport, be sure to book in advance as the Summer demand often exceeds the supply.

-Enjoy an evening sunset from your own deck before taking in the nightlife of the town.
-A quick jot down the hill will bring you back to the waterfront where you can experience a surprisingly ample supply of local culture and entertainment.
+Enjoy an evening sunset from your own private deck as night settles on the town.
+A quick jot down the hill will bring you back to the waterfront where you can take in more local flair and fare.
+Or join us 'up top' for a campfire.
+Billion year old rocks erupted from the earth's core (the Tablelands) and now form our fire pit.
+Marshmallows and hot dogs are a must!

 • Trail to Curzon Village (easy hike)

 • Trail behind the Discovery Centre (moderate hike)

 • Old Graveyard (next door)

 • Woody Point Lighthouse

 A passenger ferry between Woody Point and Norris Point is operated by BonTours.
 This 15 minute boat road is an excellent way to see Bonne Bay.